-In order to determine the TOTAL RAM your laptop can support, you will still need to refer to Laptop’s spechsheet.
-For this you will need to determine the make and model of your laptop.
+To determine the TOTAL RAM your laptop can support, you will still need to refer to the laptop’s spec sheet.
+For this, you will need to select the make and model of your laptop.

-The exact model of the laptop is often written or labelled on the bottom cover of the laptop.
+The exact model of the laptop is often written or labeled on the bottom cover of the laptop.

-For example, the make of my Laptop is HP Omen but its exact model is written below i.e HP OMEN 15ax200.
+For example, my laptop’s make is HP Omen, but its exact model is written below, i.e., HP OMEN 15ax200.

 With CPU-Z open, head over to the “Memory” tab.

-Here you can find out information regarding the total RAM currently installed as well as its Type, current Frequency, and CAS Latency.
+Here you can find information regarding the total RAM installed and its Type, current Frequency, and CAS Latency.

 Another important TAB is the “SPD” Tab.
 Here you can find out the module size for each RAM stick, as well as the amount of RAM slots your laptop/motherboard has:

-SPD TAB shows important parameters regarding your RAM sticks including their module size, their operating voltage, and their make and model etc
+SPD TAB shows important parameters regarding your RAM sticks, including their module size, their operating voltage, their make and model, etc

 Here I talked in detail about how to check how much RAM your motherboard can support.
-The simplest answer to this question is to check the motherboard specsheet online.
+The most straightforward answer to this question is to check the motherboard spec sheet online.